On Our Way Home: Chapter Twenty-two - ProFootballTalk

 “I see the resemblance,” his wife said.
 “Why wouldn’t the boy want to look like his father?”

-Macy broke free from me and rushed to them, wrapping her arms around the woman’s waist and burying her little face into the woman’s coat.
+Macy broke free from me and rushed to them, wrapping her arms around the woman’s waist and burying her head into the woman’s coat.

 “Merry Christhmath,” Macy said.
 She pulled her face back and looked up at the old man, a distance that was more like inches instead of feet.
 “Do you want to eat breakfastht with usth?”